lindenb/jvarkit/docs/NaiveCnvDetector.md

 Input is either:

-  * one fileof samtools depth.
+  * one fileof samtools depth output.
 All 'N' samples in one file.
-  * 'N' files samtools depth.
+  * 'N' files (samtools depth output AND/OR bigwig/bigbed [experimental not tested] ).
 One samples in per file.
 REF dictionary is required.
 List of file can be specified if input ends with '.list'

-  * 'N' files bigwig.
-REF dictionary is required.
-List of files can be specified if input ends with '.list'
+bigbed and bigwig have not been tested; Bigbed shouldn't have overlapping regions...

 ## Example